kwraight/msci-simulation/README.md

  - open Jupyter GUI in browser with '127.0.0.1' link, e.g. here:
     > http://127.0.0.1:8888/?token=e1a72ce91c01d41f010a710e60d31e0070d2398f0c621eb5
+     - __NB__ you must include the token
  - navigate to notebooks and run
      - to close notebooks:
          - ctrl+c in terminal running docker
          - if browser tab doesn't close, enter different URL and close